 Alt art Celeborn

 Learning from their mistakes with unpopular heroes, FFG released an alt art version of Celeborn for GenCon 2017.
 This hero is a staple for Silvan decks, and since those are pretty popular, so was he.
 Again, the small number of cards that got printed ended up in the collection of players who don’t intend to sell him anytime soon.
 As such, he is very rare, to the same degree as Gimli and Boromir.
-You can expect to pay between $70-$100 for a copy of Celeborn, which is again on the higher end of the spectrum.
+You can expect to pay well beyong $100 for a copy of Celeborn, which is again on the higher end of the spectrum.
 His art does make up for it, and you can use him in most Silvan decks right away.
+(Edit 2021: A copy of Celeborn was sold on auction for $407, making him the highest value card aside from Boromir)

 Alt art Galadriel